Welcome to PromoSuite Production, we're excited you're here!

 1. We need the Material Groups and Source Prefixes for the audio content you produce (ex.
 Commercial = COM) - this is typically discussed in the initial onboarding call

-2. Ensure your instance of WideOrbit Traffic is upgraded - more info HERE
+2. Contact WideOrbit to ensure your instance of Traffic is supported / upgraded (more info HERE)

 3. Create a local SFTP folder that receives produced audio files from PromoSuite Production.
 The files added get shared with ("synced to") WideOrbit AFR.
 We will need certain information about this folder, which can be shared with your Customer Success Manager when ready.